selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ## Understanding Self-attention

 We have all heard of the famous trio, "Query, Key and Values".
-I absolutely lost my head trying to understand how the team came up behind this idea
+I absolutely lost my head trying to understand how the terms came up behind this idea
 Was Q,K,Y related to dictionaries? (or maps in traditional CS) Was it inspired by a previous paper? if so how did they come up with?

 Let us first build an intuition behind the convention (then get rid of this convention to make more sense of it)